How to clean a Panama hat - sweat stains, mould, dirt and spills

 3. Wipe off the moisture with a clean cloth

-4. Apply gel bleach or diluted hydrogen peroxide to the area and let it sit for the recomended time.
+4. Apply gel bleach or diluted hydrogen peroxide to the area and let it sit for the recommended time.
 Placing it in the sun can speed this process up

 5. When it looks good - clean off the bleach with warm water, pat it dry and let it dry naturally.